Narr0wB/Neural/README.md

 Then create a SimpleNeuralNetwork object and either pass the constructor the path of a pretrained module (.nn files) or use the train constructor `SimpleNeuralNetwork(ImageList data_set, size_t epochs, double learn_rate, bool verbose = false, size_t batch_size = 100)`

 NOTE: If you have trained a model you can save its data by using the function `void SimpleNeuralNetwork::save(const char* path)` and making sure to add .nn as the file's extension

-NOTE #2: If you dont have a NVIDIA GPU comment out in neural.h(10) the define __GPU_ACCELERATION_CUDA to train on the CPU

 Once trained / loaded the model, you can either evaluate the accuracy of the model using the member function `double evaluate(ImageList data_set, bool verbose)` passing in the train dataset or run a single image by using `void SimpleNeuralNetwork::run_visual(Image* i)`